 Price list for some of the earliest Cadbury's Easter eggs

-The first chocolate eggs were developed in France and also Germany.
-In England, in 1842, John Cadbury constructed the first of the solid chocolate eggs.
-But, not until 1875, when a press was used to separate the cocoa butter from the bean, could a finer chocolate be made, much easier to melt and mould.
-The first commercial Easter eggs were made of smooth plain chocolate and filled with small dragees, or sweets, but other designs soon followed on, with icing decorations and flowers made of marzipan, their boxes wrapped with ribbons ... just as they still are today.
+Chocolate eggs were developed in France and also Germany.
+In England, in 1842, John Cadbury also constructed the first solid chocolate eggs.
+But, it wasn't until 1875, when a press was used to separate the cocoa butter from the bean, that a finer blend could be made which was easier to melt and mould.
+The first commercial Easter eggs were made of smooth plain chocolate and filled with small dragees, or sweets, but other designs soon followed, with icing decorations and flowers made of marzipan, their boxes wrapped with ribbons ... just as they are today.

 For a related post, see: THE SWEET SUCCESS OF CADBURY'S.